sakaiproject/sakai/sections/xdocs/README.txt

 			Modify Student Section Memberships -- requires either the 'site.upd' or 'site.upd.grp.mbrshp' authorization function.

+			View All Sections -- requires either 'site.upd', 'site.upd.grp.mbrshp'
+			or 'section.role.ta'.

 			View Own Section Enrollments -- requires the 'section.role.student' marker function at the site level.

+			The Section Info tool will display in one of four modes:
+				1) Full control / Sakai control:  Users with site.upd have full control of sections and their memberships as long as the site is not flagged as externally managed.

+				2) Full control / Enterprise control: Users with site.upd have control of TA memberships in sections, but can not change student enrollments or section metadata, and can not add or remove sections.

+				3) Enrollment control / Sakai control:  Users without site.upd but with site.upd.grp.mbrshp can modify section enrollments, but not TA memberships.
+They can not add/edit/remove sections or modify section options.

+				4) Own enrollment control / Sakai control:  Users enrolled in a non-enterprise-managed site can join or switch their section enrollments if those options have been enabled in the site.

 		The SectionAwareness API uses the following rules when determining the membership lists of sites and sections: